How Is Adp Converted To Atp

 Therapeutic Applications

 Dysregulation of ATP metabolism is implicated in a wide range of diseases, including cancer, neurodegenerative disorders, and cardiovascular diseases.
-Researchers are exploring therapeutic approaches that target ATP production or utilization to treat these conditions.
-For example, some cancer therapies aim to disrupt ATP production in cancer cells, selectively killing them while sparing healthy cells.
+That's why researchers are exploring therapeutic approaches that target ATP production or utilization to treat these conditions.
+On the flip side, for example, some cancer therapies aim to disrupt ATP production in cancer cells, selectively killing them while sparing healthy cells.
 Similarly, strategies to enhance ATP production in neurons are being investigated as potential treatments for neurodegenerative diseases such as Alzheimer's and Parkinson's.

 Exploring the Role of ATP in Aging